rahulgupta-nitjsr/ScreenTimeBalance_App/memory-bank/Development-Status-Report.md

 ## 🎉 Conclusion

-The ZenScreen project has achieved **excellent progress** with **50% of core features completed** and **100% test pass rate**.
-The app is currently functional across Web, Android, and iOS platforms with comprehensive manual entry, timer systems, and real-time visualization.
+The ZenScreen project has achieved **outstanding progress** with **75% of core features completed** and **100% test pass rate**.
+The app is currently functional across Web, Android, and iOS platforms with comprehensive progress tracking, gamification, achievement systems, and real-time data synchronization.

 ### **Key Strengths**
 - **Solid Foundation**: Robust architecture and design system